Cookie Consent

 - The dangers of using AI and other information sharing tools under new federal scrutiny and auditing systems

-6. AI 101: AI Scribes in Health Care: Navigating Legal, Privacy and Compliance Challenges (not repeated) AI
+6. Demystifying AI in Health Care: Foundations and Practical Legal Guardrails for Health Law Professionals (not repeated) AI

 Erin Brisbay McMahon, Senior Associate General Counsel - Health Affairs, University of Kentucky